CephalofairGames/gloomhaven2e-faq/index.md

 ### <a name="page_32" class="page-number">3.2</a> Personal Quests

-**My Personal Quest gives me a scenario and says to 'follow it to its conclusion.'
-What does that mean?
-Do I retire after the scenario?** You keep going until the game explicitly tells you that your quest is complete in a Scenario Rewards box.
+**My Personal Quest has me read a section when I have completed its tasks.
+Do I retire before reading the section?** No. All PQs have section reads once they are complete.
+These sections will either tell you that you're retiring (usually during the next city phase) or that you've unlocked something - generally a scenario or scenario chain. *You don't retire until the Section Book directly tells you that you will (or have) retired.*

 **If, during a City Phase, I no longer qualify for retirement (for example, if I had a quest to collect gold but spent below the threshold), do I still retire?** No. If you no longer meet the requirements for your PQ, you no longer retire.